FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

     * Busybox
 1. General system services such as
     * procd
-    * hBUS
     * ntpd
+    * h-uBUS (The HybridOS variant of uBus)
+    * h-usbd (The HybridOS USB Device Monitoring Daemon)
-    * netifd (Network Interface Daemon)
+    * h-netifd (The HybridOS Network Interface Daemon)
-    * Security service
+    * h-xinetd (The HybridOS variant of xinetd)
+    * h-logged (the HybridOS logging service)
+    * h-securityd (the HybridOS security service)
     * ...
-1. HybridOS services such as
+1. HybridOS servers such as
     * WebSocket Server
     * HTTP Server
     * CoAP Server